stevengharris/MarkupEditor/READMEJS.md

 ### JavaScript Build

 The `rollup/package.json` file defines the build and commands to produce the `Resources/markup.js` file that is loaded by the MarkupEditor at runtime.
-Invoking `npm run build` causes `rollup` to be executed using the configuration in `rollup.config.mjs`.
+Invoking `npm run build` from the `MarkupEditor/rollup` directory causes `rollup` to be executed using the configuration in `rollup.config.mjs`.
 The configuration identifies the kind of output that is produced: a browser-loadable JavaScript module, `dist/markupmirror.umd.js`.
 After the build produces this file, the post-build step in `package.json` copies it to `Resources/markup.js`.

 ```
 $ npm run build